Konstantin8891/foodgram-project-react/README.md

 Password editing form is available.

-You can logout.
+You can log out.

 ## Unauthorized users

 Main page is available.

-Page of recipe is available.
+Pages of recipes are available.

 Authorization form is available.